Microparty

-Microparty, micro-party, or micro party is a term, sometimes pejorative, for a small political party that doesn't attract enough votes to be elected to a legislature in its own right.
+Microparty, micro-party, or micro party is a term, sometimes pejorative, for a small political party that does not attract enough votes to be elected to a legislature in its own right.
 The term is most commonly used in Australia where the combination of single transferable vote (also known as preferential or alternative voting) and group voting tickets enabled microparties to direct preferences to each other, so that one of them could well be elected even when each party individually attracted very few primary votes.

 History and background

 Australian voters have historically elected independents and candidates from smaller parties to the Australian Senate and the upper houses of Australian states and territories.
 For example, Brian Harradine was an independent Senator for Tasmania for thirty years from 1975 to 2005.

 Group voting tickets

 Upper house elections have attracted a large number of candidates, and until the 1980s voters had to number every box in sequence on a large ballot paper.
 It was difficult to complete successfully, and informal votes were commonly around ten percent.

 The Hawke government introduced group voting tickets (GVTs) for the Senate 1984 election.
 Political parties submitted a complete ticket before the election, and voters simply wrote a 1 above the line to select that party's ticket.
 Once "above the line" voting was introduced, the vast majority of voters used it – usually around 95 percent.

 Group voting meant political parties chose preferences, and not voters.
 The effect was to amplify the effectiveness of preference deals between parties.
 Instead of just giving guidance to their supporters in a how-to-vote card, they could control the allocation of preferences.

 GVTs encouraged the formation of single-issue microparties, who harvested votes and then distributed preferences, often to destinations their voters might not have expected.
 As the number of microparties increased, the ballot paper got bigger and more daunting, increasing the likelihood that a voter would vote above the line.